 a) In the continuous assessment of a project, it may be deemed necessary to make an inspection visit to the project site to verify the status of the project against information provided, or examine records in relation to the same, or to ascertain whether and what sum of financial assistance is payable or recoverable.

-b) Without prejudice to any other provision of this offer letter or its Annexes, the grantor, Welsh Government, the Auditor General for Wales, Audit Commission, National Audit Office, the European Commission and the European Court of Auditors or their representatives have the following rights:
+b) Without prejudice in this contract , the grantor, Welsh Government, the Auditor General for Wales, Audit Commission, National Audit Office, the European Commission and the European Court of Auditors or their representatives have the following rights:

 - to inspect the project and to require such further information in relation to the project as they think fit;